hiMolika/flashcard_generator/README.md

-Card View: Browse flashcards individually with expandable answers List View: See all flashcards in a scrollable list Export Options: Download in CSV, JSON, or Anki format
+Card View: Browse flashcards individually with expandable answers List View: See all flashcards in a scrollable list Export Options: Download in CSV, JSON

 📊 Sample Output
 Question: What is photosynthesis?